goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 lemma x: "assm-1 ⟹ ... ⟹ assm-n ⟹ concl"
 ```

 Using the 'apply-style' reasoning in Isabelle can become burdensome, if one needs to modify or reason with the assumptions, as was seen in \cref{Example:substFresh}.
 In this example, the `drule` tactic, which is used to apply rules to the premises rather than the conclusion, was applied repeatedly.
-Other times, we might have to use structural rules for exchange or weakening, which are necessary purely for `organizational` purposes of the proof.
+Other times, we might have to use structural rules for exchange or weakening, which are necessary purely for organizational purposes of the proof.
-In Agda, such rules are not necessary, since the example above looks like a function definition:
+In Agda, such rules are not necessary, since the example above is a function definition:

 ```{.idris}
 x assm-1 ... assm-n = ?